glutengo/rendering-strategies/backend/res/posts/considerations/considerations.md

 This tasks requires more computing power and time and is therefore likely to increase costs and the TTFB.
 Amazon for example charges $&nbsp;0.023 for a gigabyte of staticly served files<sup>[[2]](#ref-2)</sup> while a EC2 instance which would be able to render the HTML at runtime would cost about $&nbsp;8.70.<sup>[[3]](#ref-3)</sup>
 It should be added that the costs for rendering on the server could be reduced drastically by using serverless computing.<sup>[[4]](#ref-4)</sup><sup>[[5]](#ref-5)</sup>

+The TTFB can be limited by using streaming server rendering.
+This is a feature which was introduced in React 16 and allows the server to send parts of the rendered HTML to the browser before the whole process is finished.
+Modern browsers will then be able to render these parts of the document earlier which can also lead to an improved FCP.<sup>[[10]](#ref10)</sup>

 ## How to generate the HTML